UUÂãÁÄÖ±²¥

 Background to inheritance tax

-Inheritance tax is, essentially, a tax on gifts.
-This typically arises when a person dies and all the property that they own (their ‘estate’) passes to beneficiaries.
+Inheritance tax is a tax on the value passing from one individual to another person.
+This typically arises when an individual dies and all of the property that they own (their ‘estate’) passes to beneficiaries.
 An individual may also transfer their assets to others during lifetime.
 This could be an outright gift of assets to another person or a gift into trust.

 Assets in trust are held by trustees for the benefit of others, whose entitlement to them is restricted in some way.
 Special inheritance tax rules apply to trusts to reflect the separation of legal and beneficial ownership.

-IHT is a tax on the donor ― the person who is transferring the asset(s).
+IHT arising on a death estate is a tax on the donor ― the person who is transferring the asset.
 It is calculated with reference to their estate.
-It is not a tax on the beneficiaries, though what the beneficiaries receive may be reduced by the amount of tax.
-This position contrasts with the law
+It is not a tax on the beneficiaries,

 Access this article and thousands of others like it